 Emerging Filmmaker Competition

 Our Shorts Contest was also founded in 2008.
 From 2010–2016, it was facilitated by a grant from the Saul O. Sidore Foundation.
 The Competition has encouraged emerging filmmakers whose work focuses on the Jewish experience in a variety of times and places.
 Competition winners receive cash prizes, which are announced and awarded during the annual festival Main Event.

 Athens is the cultural center of Northeast Georgia.
-It is a small town with a major university, a symphony orchestra, a serious art museum and an internationally renowned music scene.
+It is a small town with a major university, a symphony orchestra, our Georgia Museum of Art housing classic and contemporary art, and an internationally renowned music scene.
 Athens is a cosmopolitan city with widespread support and interest in various ethnic cultural events.
 And, the Athens Jewish Film Festival is well supported across many Jewish and non-Jewish segments of the population.

 The success of the inaugural Athens Jewish Film Festival convinced us there was a receptive population for a continuation of this endeavor in Athens, Georgia.
 Now, as we sit on the cusp of the Festival’s 10th Anniversay, we feel that our faith in the community’s interest in the Festival was well placed.

 Thank you to all who contributed to make this run so long and successful!